-The film depicts an emotional real life drama of how a “dementia improvement program” was implemented in Ohio.
-This program, which was developed through brain science research in Japan, helped patients on the verge of losing their will to live to reconnect with their families.
+The feature documentary film depicts a program which was developed through brain science research in Japan that patients on the verge of losing their will to live to reconnect with their families.

 Continued below video…

 My name is John.
 I work at nursing home for the elderly in Ohio, where I have been for the past year.
 With an average age of 80, the residents here spend twilight years in quiet comfort, many living with Alzheimer’s disease.

 Still without a cure, Alzheimer’s disease robs its victims of their memory, their pride, and at times even their will to live.
 But what if simple reading, writing and calculating could counteract some of the effects of this disease?